ahouragorji/3D-Task-Assistant-Meta-Quest/README.md

 - Open the Quest scene.
 - On `QuestPassthroughSender`, set `signalingUrl` to `ws://<YOUR_SERVER_LAN_IP>:3000`.
 - Assign `EnvironmentDepthManager`, `OVRCameraRig`, `PassthroughCameraAccess`, the `DepthToFloat` material, and the `commandInputField`.
+- Add the api keys for speech to text and text to speech to the building blocks.
 - Build and deploy to the Quest.

 ### 4. Unity (PC side)